kubernetes/enhancements/keps/sig-network/1880-multiple-service-cidrs/README.md

 - [x] Feature gate (also fill in values in `kep.yaml`)
   - Feature gate name: MultiCIDRServiceAllocator
     - Components depending on the feature gate: kube-apiserver, kube-controller-manager
+  - Feature gate name: DisableAllocatorDualWrite
+    - Components depending on the feature gate: kube-apiserver,

 ###### Does enabling the feature change any default behavior?